Critical Illness Insurance

 What is critical illness insurance?

-Critical illness insurance provides cover for a range of serious illnesses which are commonly terminal or result in a high loss of standards of living such as cancer, kidney failure or stroke.
+Critical illness insurance provides cover for a range of serious illnesses that are commonly terminal or result in a high loss of standards of living such as cancer, kidney failure or stroke.

-Most providers cover a standard range of conditions set out by the ABI known as core conditions, while some insurers may also cover several extra less common conditions as well.
+Most providers cover a standard range of conditions set out by the ABI known as core conditions, while some insurers may cover several less common conditions too.

 The cover will normally be arranged to pay a lump sum benefit which you can choose either based on the amount of cover required or on the premium you are willing to pay.